.NET Agent Analysis Techniques

 The Agent Explorer Application, which is responsible for retrieving health information from the sensors and displaying it.

 Diagnostics is a command-line utility used to troubleshoot and validate agent deployment.

 The diagram below shows an example of an installed .NET Framework agent deployment (.NET Core is similar but without the Windows Service).
 In this scenario, IIS has loaded three applications.
 Two applications (App 1, App 2) are hosted in the same application pool/worker process.
 The .NET runtime provides isolation between these applications via application domains, which also means that each application has its own instance of Contrast .NET agent sensors.
 A third application (App 3) is hosted in a separate application pool/worker process; this process has a separate instance of the Contrast .NET agent profiler and the application also has its own instance of agent sensors.
 Each instance of sensors uses named pipe inter-process communication (IPC) to report high-level information about analyzed applications to the agent’s service.
 HTTPS is used by each instance of sensors to securely report detailed vulnerability, library, and attack information to Contrast.

 How does the Contrast .NET Agent work alongside 3rd party agents such as APM tools?

-By default, “Only one profiler can profile a process at one time in a given environment.”
-(Microsoft docs) Contrast has worked around this limitation to allow the .NET agent to work alongside other agent tools.
+By default, “Only one profiler can profile a process at one time in a given environment.” (from the Microsoft documentation) But Contrast has worked around this limitation to allow the .NET agents to work alongside other agent tools.
 There are three approaches: